 But here's what the PR materials don't mention: LinkedIn's business model depends on recruiters buying subscriptions.
 If Hiring Assistant is so efficient that companies need fewer recruiters, what happens to subscription revenue?
 And if the AI is doing the outreach, what stops candidates from just talking to the AI instead of paying for premium accounts?

 Maybe they're right.
 Or maybe they're cannibalizing their own business while hoping the growth numbers hold.
-Either way, it's a bet I'm glad I don't have to make.
+Either way, it's a bet that industry analysts are watching closely.

 The OpenAI Wildcard